jonathongardner/slots-jwt/README.md

 - `secret`: This is the secret used to encode the JWS.
 - `token_lifetime`: This is the lifetime of the token, it should be kept short (less than one hour).
 - `session_lifetime`: This is the session lifetime, set to nil if you do not want to use sessions.
+- `previous_jwt_lifetime`: This is the lifetime of the previous_jwt, for example if two request are sent with an expired token the first one will update the session making the second one invalid (because the iat doesn't match the session).
+Therefore this is to give time for all following request to use the new token.
+- `update_expired_session_tokens`: This will update and return a new token if an expired session token is used.

 ## Routes